baldus/Hyperion-Operations-Hub/README.md

 [README.md](https://github.com/user-attachments/files/22282410/README.md)
 # 📦 invapp2 — Inventory Management System

-**invapp2** is a lightweight inventory management system built with **Flask**, designed to run on a **Raspberry Pi**.
+**invapp2** is a lightweight inventory management system built with **Flask**, designed to run on edge-friendly hardware such as a **Raspberry Pi**.
 It supports tracking items, locations, stock balances, receiving, cycle counts, stock adjustments, transfers, and full transaction history.

+> Looking for the quickest path to production?
+Start with the [hardware recommendations](docs/HARDWARE.md) and then follow the setup guide below.

 ---